AnzhelikaKravchuk/2018-2019.MMF.BSU/Extramural/README.md

    > Input the longitude of coordinate 2: 25.5
    > *Expected Output*
    > The distance between those points is: 1480.0848451069087 km

+5. Write a C# program to reverse a string.
+   > *Test Data*:
+   > Input a string: The quick brown fox
+   > *Expected Output*
+   > Reverse string: xof nworb kciuq ehT